JavaScript: Controlling CSS Animations

 </div>

-These elements are styled using the following CSS:
+These elements are styled using CSS to the layout you see above:

 #stage {